YHWong20/self-learning-python/README.md

 # Self-Learning-Python
-Some basic scripts/codes for recursion/iteration and class/OOP.
+Some basic scripts/codes for common recursion/iteration patterns and class/OOP.